 - Power off your water pump, and cut the electricity to the pump.
 You can accomplish this by removing the pump’s fuse from the breaker box or disconnecting all power to your RV.

-- Drain the water from your system by turning on a faucet.
+- Drain the water from your water tank system by turning on a faucet.
 When the flow of water stops, turn off the faucet.

 - Using pliers or a screwdriver, disconnect the water pump from the latching controller and power source.

 - Place a bucket or towels under the pump to catch leaking water, and then remove the inlet and outlet water lines from the pump.

 - Remove the water pump from its mount by removing the screws holding it in place.

 - Remove the inlet filter from the old pump and clean it thoroughly to remove dirt and debris.

 - Connect the inlet filter to the new pump.

 - Mount your new pump and tighten it in place using the existing screws.

 - Reconnect the inlet and outlet water lines to the new pump.